Mercury-Language/mercury/Documentation/README.CSharp.md

 Mercury's autoconfiguration script will install the `csharp` grade when it detects `dotnet` on your `PATH` along with a usable >= 10.0 SDK.
-You can force this by passing `--with-csharp-compiler=dotnet` to `./configure`, and you can check the result by running `mmc --output-stdlib-grades` and looking for `csharp` in the list.
+You can check the result by running `mmc --output-stdlib-grades` and looking for `csharp` in the list.

 Compiling programs with the `csharp` grade
 ------------------------------------------